Licence to Kill: Production

-Shortly after The Living Daylights was released, producer Albert R. Broccoli and writers Michael G. Wilson and Richard Maibaum started discussing its successor.
+Shortly after The Living Daylights was released, producer Albert R. Broccoli and writers Michael G. Wilson and Richard Maibaum started discussing the sequel.
 The film would retain a realistic style, as well as showing the "darker edge" of the Bond character.
 For the primary location, the producers wanted a place where the series had not yet visited.
-While China was visited after an invitation by its government, the idea fell through partly because the 1987 film The Last Emperor had removed some of the novelty from filming in China.
+China was visited after an invitation by the government, but the idea fell through partly because the 1987 film The Last Emperor had removed some of the novelty of filming in China.
 By this stage the writers had already talked about a chase sequence along the Great Wall, as well as a fight scene amongst the Terracotta Army.
-Wilson also wrote two plot outlines about a drugs lord in the Golden Triangle before the plans fell through out of Broccoli's concerns that the Chinese government would censor the script.
+Wilson also wrote two plot outlines about a drug lord in the Golden Triangle before the plans fell through because of Broccoli's concerns that the Chinese government would censor the script.
 The writers eventually decided on a setting in a tropical country while Broccoli negotiated to film in Mexico, at the Estudios Churubusco in Mexico City.
 In 1985, the Films Act was passed, removing the Eady Levy, resulting in foreign artists being taxed more heavily.
 The associated rising costs to Eon Productions meant no part of Licence to Kill was filmed in the UK, the first Bond film not to do so.
 Pinewood Studios, used in every previous Bond film, undertook only the post-production and sound re-recording.